Man arrested in Auckland after discharging firearm 'at random'

-A man has been arrested in Auckland after a firearms incident in the early hours of Monday morning.
+A 28 year old man will appear in the Manukau District Court tomorrow afternoon on a raft of charges relating to an early morning incident involving a gun at a Massey house in West Auckland.

-The incident occurred on on Cherry Tree Place in the west Auckland suburb of Massey at around 2.30am on Easter Monday.
+The incident occurred on Cherry Tree Place in the Auckland suburb of Massey at around 2.30am on Easter Monday.

+The arrested man appeared in the Waitākere District Court on Monday on a range of charges.

 Waitemata District Commander Superintendent Naila Hassan said in a statement later Monday morning the 28-year-old "discharged the firearm three times at random".